Joint-Operations-Working-Group/Conference_Planning/Accessbility_Checklist.md

 ### 1.2 Public Transport

 Warsaw in 2026 is a study in "modern inclusivity."
-While its history is preserved, its infrastructure has been rebuilt with a focus on accessibility.
+The **Public Transport (ZTM)**  system's infrastructure has been rebuilt with a focus on accessibility.

-* **Public Transport (ZTM):** * **Buses & Trams:** 100% of the bus fleet and almost all modern trams are low-floor.
+* * **Buses & Trams:** 100% of the bus fleet and almost all modern trams are low-floor.
 Look for the wheelchair icon on timetables (often in square brackets).

-* **Metro:** Both lines ( and ) are fully accessible with elevators at every station.
+* **Metro:** Both lines M1 and M2 are fully accessible with elevators at every station.
 There is no "gap" to bridge between the platform and the train.

 * **Main Interchanges:** Stations like *Warszawa Centralna* have dedicated assistance staff.
 You can call +48 22 474 60 16 to arrange a guide or ramp assistance for trains.